hunterdyar/IMM103-site/content/assignments/unity-playground.md

 ### Submission
 Take a screenshot of your Hierarchy window, and of your game window.
 Upload it for the assignment before class.
 During class, We will go around and share our creations.

+Don't forget the readme.txt file (see syllabus for details).

 ### Becoming an Expert on one "thing"

 How do you become an expert on one little part of unity?
 Research!
 Look